superseriousbusiness/gotosocial/CONTRIBUTING.md

 ## Setting up your test environment

-GoToSocial provides a [testrig](https://github.com/superseriousbusiness/gotosocial/tree/main/testrig) with a bunch of mock packages you can use in integration tests.
+GoToSocial provides a [testrig](https://github.com/superseriousbusiness/gotosocial/tree/main/testrig) with a number of mock packages you can use in integration tests.

-One thing that *isn't* mocked is the Database interface, because it's just easier to use an in-memory SQLite database than to mock everything out.
+One thing that *isn't* mocked is the Database interface because it's just easier to use an in-memory SQLite database than to mock everything out.

 ### Standalone Testrig with Pinafore